syncfusion-content/wpf-docs/wpf/Scheduler/Month-View.md

 ---
 layout: post
-title: Month view in Syncfusion WPF SfScheduler | Scheduler
+title: Month view in the Syncfusion WPF SfScheduler | Scheduler
 description: This section explains how to customize the appearance and change the date format for Month view in WPF Scheduler.
 platform: wpf
 control: SfScheduler